thedigitalmenagerie/hr-gratitude-capstone/README.md

 When a user logs into the application, they can create a reoccuring event like a birthday or a special event like a promotion or house-warming!
 They can also create categories like skincare, music, movies, etc.

 The user can then store gifts in categories or events.
-Gifts will include information like images, description, price, purchase options, and options to share with the public or only close friends.
+Gifts will include information like images, description, price, purchase options, and options to share.

 ### Link to Figma Board: